• Skip to primary navigation

 Instructions

 • Line a muffin pan with standard-size liners.
 Put about 1 heaping tablespoon of crust at the bottom of each liner.
-Press firmly down. (*see note) Pop in freezer while you make the filling
+Press firmly down.
+Place in the freezer while you make the filling

-• Place the raw cacao powder and espresso powder into the remaining filling.
-Blend until creamy and smooth.
-Pour about 2 ½ tablespoons of filling on top of the vanilla layer. (approximate measurement for 10 cheesecake bites) Freeze for 4-6 hours.
-Thaw 3-5 minutes before enjoying.
-Store in airtight container in the freezer.
+• Place the cocoa powder and espresso powder into the remaining filling.
+Blend until smooth and fully incorporated.
+Add 2 ½ tablespoons of filling on top of the vanilla layer.

 Notes

-*DATES: If the dates aren't soft & somewhat moist, soak them in water for 15 minutes, before using.
-Drain well and pat dry before use.
+2. Dates: If the dates aren't soft and somewhat moist, soak them in water for 15 minutes before using.
+Drain well, and pat dry before use.

-*CRUST: If the crust sticks to your fingers and it's hard to press into liners.
-Use a small round jar, lined with plastic wrap to press down.
-I used the tamper from my food processor and it worked perfectly.
+3. Crust: If the crust sticks to your fingers and is difficult to press into the liners, use a small round jar lined with plastic wrap to press it down.
+I used the tamper from my food processor, and it worked perfectly.

-*MOCHA LAYER: If you'd like a stronger coffee flavor, add ½ - 1 teaspoon more of espresso powder, depending on your taste.
+5. Mocha Layer: If you'd like a stronger coffee flavor, add ½ to 1 teaspoon more of espresso powder, depending on your taste.

 Nutrition